The Secret: Dare to Dream: Production

 In August 2017, it was announced Katie Holmes had joined the cast of the film, with Andy Tennant directing from a screenplay he wrote alongside Bekah Brunstetter and Rick Parks, based on the 2006 self-help book The Secret by Rhonda Byrne.
 The book has been translated into 50 languages and appeared on the New York Times bestseller list for 190 weeks.
 In September 2018, Josh Lucas joined the cast of the film.
 In November 2018, Jerry O'Connell and Celia Weston joined the cast of the film.

 Principal photography began on October 30, 2018, in New Orleans.

 Release

 In November 2019, Roadside Attractions and Gravitas Ventures acquired distribution rights to the film.
 It was scheduled to be released on April 17, 2020, however due to the COVID-19 pandemic it was pulled from the schedule.
-Roadside Attractions originally stated that it would announce a new theatrical release "[o]nce clarity for a safe and comfortable moviegoing experience is established", but the film's theatrical release was eventually cancelled.
+Roadside Attractions originally stated that it would announce a new theatrical release "[o]nce clarity for a safe and comfortable moviegoing experience is established", but the film's theatrical release was eventually canceled.
 Instead, it debuted through video on demand on July 31, 2020.